Sally Wheeler (legal scholar): Career

 At present, Wheeler is Deputy Vice-Chancellor (International and Corporate) at the Australian National University.
 She joined ANU in 2018 as Dean of the College of Law and, whilst in this role, also served as Deputy Vice-Chancellor for International Strategy.
 Prior to joining ANU she held a Chair in Corporate Law at Queen's University Belfast where she was also the Interim Pro-Vice Chancellor for Research and Enterprise.
 Whilst at Queen's Wheeler also served as the Faculty Dean for Internationalisation (AHSS), as the Interim Faculty Dean (AHSS), as Head of the School of Arts, English and Languages and, for five years, as the Head of the School of Law.
 Prior to taking this position, she worked at the University of Nottingham, Brunel, Keele, University of Manchester, Birkbeck and the University of Leeds (where she was appointed to her first chair in 1994 at the age of 29).
 She has acted as external examiner at more than thirteen universities across the United Kingdom and Ireland and has examined numerous Ph.D theses.
 She was elected to the Academy of Social Sciences in 2011 and the Royal Irish Academy in 2013.
-Wheeler has also held the position of Adjunct Professor at the University of Waikato, since 2013, and the position of Visiting Professor at Jilin University, China since 2015.
+Wheeler has also held the position of adjunct professor at the University of Waikato, since 2013, and the position of Visiting Professor at Jilin University, China since 2015.

-Wheeler has served as editor of the Northern Ireland Legal Quarterly (NILQ) since 2004, she is on the advisory board of The Journal of Law and Society, and the editorial boards of Law and Critique, Insolvency Law and Practice, Law in Context, Griffith Law Review, and the Asian Journal of Law and Society.
+During her time at Queens University Belfast, Wheeler served as editor of the Northern Ireland Legal Quarterly (NILQ).
+She is on the advisory board of The Journal of Law and Society, and the editorial boards of Law and Critique, Insolvency Law and Practice, Law in Context, Griffith Law Review, and the Asian Journal of Law and Society.
 As of 2016, Wheeler is Vice Chair and Treasurer of the Committee of Heads of University Law Schools (CHULS), and in 2017 will become its Chair.
 Between 1995 and 1999, and 2002 and 2011, she was the Chair of the Socio-Legal Studies Association (SLSA).

 Wheeler is the author of Reservation of Title Clauses and Corporations and the Third Way, and the co-author of Directors' Liabilities in the Context of Corporate Groups, Disqualification of Directors and Contract Law: Cases, Materials, and Commentary.
 She has edited or co-edited nine other books.
 She co-edits the Socio-Legal and Corporate and Financial Law series published by Palgrave Macmillan.
 Wheeler has published over 70 articles and book chapters, most of them single-authored.
 She has given plenary addresses at the annual conferences of both of the UK's major subject associations for Law, the Socio-Legal Studies Association (SLSA) and the Society of Legal Scholars (SLS).
 She has given presentations at many UK institutions and at universities around the world, including the Edmond J. Safra Center for Ethics at Harvard University, the University of New South Wales, the University of Waikato, the Victoria University of Wellington, Dalhousie University, the Oslo Business School and the University of Michigan.